Rhoban/vive_provider/README.md

-# Vive provider
+# Vive provider (Version 2.0 - Last update : Sept, 27 2022)

 This OpenVR based code can be used to grab positions from the HTC Vive, allow you to calibrate it, and to run a server that broadcasts the positions over the network.
+You can also visualize data save in .bin file for analysis purpose.

 ## Get the dependencies